-Overview
+1 Overview

 This week, you are going to work with Git using a UNIX command line shell.
 Before you start, look over the Useful Unix and Git commands; you will be using them throughout the lab.
-Also, be sure that everyone logs into MarkUs and clicks on the assignment called "Lab 2".
-The act of clicking creates your repository.

-Choose a driver and navigator
+2 Choose a driver and navigator